mmintel/tinacms-fields/example/src/pages/index.md

 ---
-title: tinacms-condition-field
+title: tinacms-fields
 slug: /
-useReadme: true
+showContent: true
-test: It works!!
 ---
-# tinacms-condition-field
+# tinacms-fields

-To try out, open the sidebar and toggle the _use readme_ setting.
-All unneccessary fields will be hidden and that's exactly what this field does.
-It toggles fields based on a condition.
+Hey!
+Welcome to my personal fields playground!
+Navigate to the page of a field to get more instructions.

 ## Credits